 Debuts (Carlton): Jack Martin, Jack Newnes, Marc Pittonet, Callum Moore

-Rising Star Nominees: TBD
+Rising Star Nominees: Nil.

 3rd Highest Number of Games Played by a Carlton Player: Kade Simpson